|Click here for a definition of this term Class Eligibility:||1-Sophomore and Above||Click here for a definition of this term Minimum GPA:||2.5|

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

-FIE offers student accommodations based in historic and charming Kensington, just a few minutes walk from the Foundation House Study Center.
-The majority of students live in double-occupancy rooms, while some will live in single, triple or quadruple rooms.
+FIE offers student accommodations based in converted Victorian-era townhomes in historic and charming Kensington, just a few minutes walk from the Foundation House Study Center.
+Students can live in double, triple, or quadruple rooms.
+Most of these rooms are connected to a larger apartment with other rooms.
+Apartments can range from three to 18 students.
+Each apartment has a shared kitchen, living space and bathrooms.
+Students will have access to laundry facilities though they may not be in their individual residence.
 Students will live in one of four residences and will be notified of their housing assignment approximately one month prior to arrival.
-To learn more about FIE's residences, click here.

 Students must complete the online Elon University Study Abroad Application by the published deadline.
 See the Deadline and Events Calendar for the most up-to-date deadline information.
 Applications are generally accepted one year in advance.